Caiyangxiao/MASDesign/README.md

 ## 2. Extracted_Data.mx22

 contains the detailed data extraction results from research papers contained in the dataset.
+This file can be opened with MAXQDA 2022.

 ## 3. Summarized_Results.xlsx